Felton Pump Track

 Share:

-We've teamed up with Santa Cruz County Parks to design a new pump track for Felton's Covered Bridge County Park, located at the intersection of Graham Hill Road and Mount Hermon Road, and need community input to bring this plan to life.
+We've teamed up with Santa Cruz County Parks to design a new pump track for Felton's Covered Bridge County Park, located at the intersection of Graham Hill Road and Mount Hermon Road.
+The proposed track would take the place of an unused volleyball court in Covered Bridge County Park.
+It would bring new outdoor recreation opportunities to the area, and be the only resource of its kind in the San Lorenzo Valley.

 What is a pump track?